 An MRI scan is usually carried out as an outpatient procedure.
 This means you won't need to stay in hospital overnight.

 It's not safe to drive, operate heavy machinery or drink alcohol for 24 hours after having a sedative.

-It usually takes a week or two for the results of an MRI scan to come through, unless they're needed urgently.
+It usually takes 1 to 2 weeks for the results of an MRI scan to come through, unless they're needed urgently.

 Most of the human body is made up of water molecules.
 These consist of hydrogen and oxygen atoms.